Felidae: Characteristics

 The colour, length and density of their fur are very diverse.
 Fur colour covers the gamut from white to black, and fur patterns from distinctive small spots, and stripes to small blotches and rosettes.
 Most cat species are born with spotted fur, except the jaguarundi (Herpailurus yagouaroundi), Asian golden cat (Catopuma temminckii) and caracal (Caracal caracal).
-The spotted fur of lion (Panthera leo), cheetah (Acinonyx jubatus) and cougar (Puma concolor) cubs change to uniform fur during their development to adulthood.
+The spotted fur of lion (Panthera leo) and cougar (Puma concolor) cubs change to uniform fur during their development to adulthood.
 Those living in cold environments have thick fur with long hair, like the snow leopard (Panthera uncia) and the Pallas's cat (Otocolobus manul).
 Those living in tropical and hot climate zones have short fur.
 Several species exhibit melanism with all-black individuals, cougars are notable for lacking melanism but leucism and albinism are present in cougars along with many other felids.

 In the great majority of cat species, the tail is between a third and a half of the body length, although with some exceptions, like the Lynx species and margay (Leopardus wiedii).
 Cat species vary greatly in body and skull sizes, and weights: